ftes/dcon-elixir/index.md

 <img src="img/long-tail-of-benefits.jpg" class="r-stretch" />
 Note:
+- assertions in code -> compact, crash if not in expected state
+- it crashes loudly -> see it in logs
+- back pressure - sending message to busy process? throttle
 - Distributed as a default
   - Kubernetes, distributed caches, message queues
 - SSR + WebSockets + DOM patching = No Problem